jedhsu/fractal/README.md

 My strategy to get this going is to architect its features around the well-known implementation of AlphaZero.

+Goal at first is to use Python for clarity without caring about speed.

 ## World

 The `World` encapsulates the environment.